2026 Indoor Home Meet Schedule

 Current Club Members - Free

-NON Club Members - $20 for first event $5 for each additional event.
+NON full time Club Members - $20 for first event $5 for each additional event.

 A Competition Waiver is always required